 Cookies on the UK Anti-Doping website

-Diet, lifestyle and training should all be optimised before athletes consider supplements, and they should always consult a qualified sports nutrition professional and seek advice.
+Diet, lifestyle and training should all be optimised before athletes consider supplements and they should always consult a medical professional or nutritionist and seek advice.

-Supplements may claim to be drug free or safe for drug-tested athletes.
-It is not possible to guarantee that specific supplements will be free of prohibited substances, however – and athletes can only reduce the risk of inadvertent doping by making informed decisions.
+Supplements may claim to be drug-free or safe for drug-tested athletes.
+It is not possible to guarantee that specific supplements will be free of prohibited substances and athletes can only reduce the risk of inadvertent doping by making informed decisions.

-In the UK, HFL Sports Science Ltd has taken the initiative to create a scheme to support athletes in assessing the risk.
-The Informed-Sport programme is designed to evaluate supplement manufacturers for their process integrity and screening of supplements and raw ingredients for the presence of substances that are on the WADC Prohibited List.
-For further information, see the Informed-Sport site.
+In the UK, LGC has taken the initiative to create a scheme to support athletes in assessing the risk.
+The Informed-Sport programme is designed to evaluate supplement manufacturers for their process integrity and screening of supplements and raw ingredients for the presence of substances that are on the WADA Prohibited List.
+For further information, visit the Informed-Sport website.

-UK Anti-Doping believes this risk minimisation service to be a positive step and welcomes the approach being taken by industry and the HFL-owned Informed-Sport programme.
+UKAD believes this risk minimisation service to be a positive step and welcomes the approach being taken by industry and the LGC Informed-Sport programme.

 However, we wish to remind athletes that strict liability will still apply and the appropriate sanctions imposed on any athlete returning an adverse analytical finding from any supplement product, as with all other cases of doping.